Enemy Intellegence Brutal Walkthrough – Starcraft 2: Nova Covert Ops – No. 3 – StarCraft eSports

 Planets Starcraft – Kaldir

-A moon of the gas giant Midr IV, Kaldir is among the coldest terrestrial locations in the Koprulu Sector.
+A moon of the gas giant Midr IV, Kaldir is among the coldest terrestrial in the Koprulu Sector.
 Its upper atmosphere rejects heat and allows almost no sunlight to reach the surface.
 For this reason, only two native life forms have been discovered on Kaldir to date.
 One of these, a species of extremophile bacteria, serves as the power source for the others: a group of Ursadons.

 Starcraft Units – Queen